 Arthritis refers to more than 100 rheumatic diseases and conditions that affect joints.
 These conditions tend to involve pain, aching, stiffness, and swelling in and around one or more joints.

-The word “arthritis” means “joint inflammation.”
+The word “arthritis” means joint inflammation.
 However, inflammation may also affect the tendons and ligaments surrounding the joint.
 The symptoms can develop gradually or suddenly and may impair a person’s ability to perform everyday tasks.

 Inflammatory arthritis

 Inflammation is a normal part of the body’s healing process.
-It tends to occur as a defense against viruses and bacteria or as a response to injuries such as burns.
-However, with inflammatory arthritis, inflammation occurs in people for no apparent reason.
+It tends to occur as a defense against viruses and bacteria or as a response to injuries, such as burns.

-Inflammatory arthritis is characterized by damaging inflammation that does not occur as a normal reaction to injury or infection.
-This type of inflammation is unhelpful and instead causes damage to the affected joints, resulting in pain, stiffness, and swelling.
+However, with inflammatory arthritis, inflammation occurs in people for no apparent reason and not as a normal reaction to injury or infection.
+This type of inflammation is unhelpful and damages the affected joints, resulting in pain, stiffness, and swelling.

 Examples of inflammatory arthritis include: